How Much Do You Know About The Digital Tax In Malaysia?

 That’s not the only challenge, they will then need to figure out how to collect and file these taxes.
 Selling platform have their own requirements when it comes to tax, with some, like Amazon Marketplace, calculating the tax for you.

 There are also platforms like Etsy where sellers will need to calculate and file taxes themselves depending on the customer.
 So depending on the platform, sellers may have a hard time dealing with taxes and would likely not sell their product or services to the countries with a strict or a high digital tax.

-How the digital tax will affect you, as a buyer?
+How does the digital tax affect you?

 At the moment, the digital tax seems to only affect sellers and service providers overseas.

 This also covers mobile apps you purchase from Apple Store or Google Play store.
 The same goes for software, music and video which are considered digital services that you subscribe or pay for from foreign registered companies like Spotify and Netflix.

 Majority of local e-commerce transactions involving items sold online will be excluded from digital tax as they are already subject to import duty and sales tax.
 The same goes for Malaysian-made services which are already subject to local taxation laws.

 Sadly, this does not mean that sellers and service providers who are affected by this new tax regime will not push some of the tax cost to the consumers by adding it to the existing price.
 This is a possibility as this would be a commercial decision for sellers, and will be based on several factors that vary from business to business.

 Digital services included under the 6% digital tax regime are:

 - Advertising and online platform